- 1. Layer lighting across your living room

 'Think about pieces that draw the eye, like sculptural vases, patterned cushions or a graphic living room rug for warmth and interest.
 Layering these items will make a room come to life, even when using only neutral shades.
 These elements can also bring in an array of tones and patterns that will make the space much more dynamic, too.'

-2. Achieve a cozy living room with upholstered furniture
+11. Create a cozy living room with comforting, upholstered furniture

 'Texture and layering is all about creating tactile moments that invite touch,' says Tiffany Leigh, of Tiffany Leigh Design.
 'It refers to the feel, appearance or consistency of a surface or material.
 Textures help to keep a space from feeling flat or one dimensional, making them optimal for fall and winter living rooms.'